asyncgui/asyncgui/sphinx/structured-concurrency.rst

 All the APIs explained here propagate exceptions in the same way as trio_ with the ``strict_exception_groups`` parameter being True.
+In other words, they *always* wrap the exception(s) occurred in their child tasks in an :exc:`ExceptionGroup`.

 .. tabs::